 Please do not apply for admission to Otterbein University until you have completed the pre-screening process.
 If you have applied already, as part of the Common Application for example, do not be concerned.
 But if you have not yet applied, wait until you hear that you have been invited to audition.

-Rather than a single long video, which typically requires editing, we want separate clips: the introduction, the monologue, and the second monologue.
+Rather than a single long video, which typically requires editing, we want separate clips: the introduction, the monologue, and each music selection.
 It’s actually easier for us to review and easier for you to shoot.
 Our goal is to make the pre-screening possible for students who don’t have access to equipment other than a smart phone or a laptop.
 We will not be influenced by the professional quality of the video.

 First, upload an introduction.
 Please say your name clearly, the city you’re from, and the pieces that you’re going to do.
 For monologues, we only need the name of the play and the author.

 Upload an up-tempo song, a ballad, and one monologue.
 One of the songs should be from Musical Theatre repertoire, and the monologue should be from a play.
 The other song can be from any genre.
-One clip can be longer, but then the others must be shorter, and together the clips should not exceed three minutes.
+Each clip should contain about a minute of material, and together the clips should not exceed three minutes.
 The introduction is not counted as part of the three minutes.

 Piano, CD or tape must accompany singers.
 Try different distances from the sound source until you get a recording that puts your voice significantly above the accompaniment.
 We need to be able to hear you.
 A capella recordings cannot be considered.